rohithegde/rohithegde.github.com/_posts/2018-06-01-docker-practical walkthrough.md

 ### 3. docker-compose.yaml
 - Docker compose is a tool for composing multiple docker containers.
 - Originally called fig which was eventually merged into the official docker package.
+- The Dockerfile is usually used to bring up a service while the Docker compose file is used to bring up an application comprising of multiple services.
+- You can use either a .yml or .yaml extension for this file.
+They both work.
 - Let us look at an example docker-compose.yaml file :
 <pre><code>
 version: '3'